haroldwongms/openshiftinazuredocs/openshift-troubleshooting.md

 For further troubleshooting, SSH into your master node on port 2200 (Origin) or the bastion node on port 22 (Container Platform).
 You need to be in the root (sudo su -) and then browse to the following directory: /var/lib/waagent/custom-script/download.

 Here you see folders named "0" and "1."
 In each of these folders, you see two files, "stderr" and "stdout."
 Look through these files to determine where the failure occurred.

+### Documentation contributors

+Thank you to Vincent Power (vincepower) and Alfred Sin (asinn826) for their contributions to keeping this documentation up to date!